richafnu/Viva/Viva/connections/edit-viva-home.md

 >
 > - The greeting is automatically generated and can't be customized.
 > - Depending on your organization’s license type, you might see more dynamic information displayed in the banner.
-> - The banner image and focal point resizes when viewed via the tablet and mobile app.
+> - The banner image and focal point resize when viewed via the tablet and mobile app.

 To change the banner image: